LiuYuancheng/PLC_and_RTU_Simulator/OPCUA_PLC_Simulator/Readme.md

 ------

-### Conclusion
+### 6. Conclusion and Reference

-In conclusion, this project successfully extends the virtual PLC/RTU simulator by implementing the IEC 62541 OPC-UA-TCP communication protocol, creating a modern and secure platform for simulating industrial control systems.
+In conclusion, this project extends the virtual PLC/RTU simulator by implementing the IEC 62541 OPC-UA-TCP communication protocol, creating a modern and secure platform for simulating industrial control systems.
 Through its modular design—integrating an OPC-UA communication layer, a core PLC simulation framework, and a ladder logic execution engine—the simulator provides a functional and educational environment for testing, prototyping, and studying OT/SCADA interactions.
 By supporting both automated logic and manual overrides via OPC-UA, it offers a versatile tool for developers, researchers, and cybersecurity professionals to model, analyze, and validate industrial automation architectures in a risk-free setting.

 For the virtual PLC with other OT protocol such as Modbus-TCP, Siemens-S7Comm and IEC 60870-5-104, you can refer to below article or link:

 - https://www.linkedin.com/pulse/python-virtual-plc-simulator-iec-60870-5-104-protocol-yuancheng-liu-bov7c
 - https://www.linkedin.com/pulse/python-virtual-plc-rtu-simulator-yuancheng-liu-elkgc